chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/overview.md

 Notes:
 - `P(x)` denotes probability distribution that random variable `X` has value `x`.
   - May also be denoted as `P(X = x)`
-- For a single random variable X, a probability distribution `P(x)` is the probabiliy model for its value.
+- For a single random variable X, a probability distribution `P(x)` is the probability model for its value.
 - **Probability Density Function** (PDF) – Returns the probability distribution for a continuous random variable.
 - **Probability Density** – The probability of a continuous probability distribution.
   - Example: A man does not have a probability of being 6 feet tall, but he does have a probability of being between 5 and 6 feet tall.